cosimograssi95/Plugins/CascadeStatusAll/README.md

 - **EntityFinalChildC** (Parent EntityChildA,EntityChildB)
 - ...

-If you do not include `entitiesLogicalNamesToExclude`, some of the **EntityFinalChildC** records won't be involved in the process since each entity is processed once.
+If you do not include `entitiesLogicalNamesToRecalculate`, some of the **EntityFinalChildC** records won't be involved in the process since each entity is processed once.

-`shouldCascadeRecalculation` controls this behaviour for Child entities of any Entity listed in `entitiesLogicalNamesToExclude`.
+`shouldCascadeRecalculation` controls this behaviour for Child entities of any Entity listed in `entitiesLogicalNamesToRecalculate`.

 By setting